-Forty-two states added construction jobs between June 2018 and June 2019, while construction employment increased in 30 states from May to June, according to an analysis by the Associated General Contractors of America of Labor Department data released recently.
-Association officials said the new construction employment data demonstrates the need for new federal investments in career and technical education programs, along with immigration reform.
-“Construction demand remains robust across most states, and contractors continue to add workers when they can find them,” stated chief economist Ken Simonson.
-“But contractors are struggling to find all the workers they need in many … Read more
+Forty states added construction jobs between July 2018 and July 2019, while construction employment increased in 25 states from June to July, according to an analysis by the Associated General Contractors of America of Labor Department data.
+Association officials said the new jobs totals indicate there is a need for new federal investments in career and technical education programs, along with immigration reform.
+“Demand for projects, and the workers to build them, shows no sign of letting up in most states, and contractors continue to increase headcount when they can find qualified workers,” stated chief economist Ken Simonson.
+“But job … Read more

 Join our thriving community of 70,000+ superintendents and trade professionals on LinkedIn!